I’d be willing to bet you’re a lot like me. You enjoy HGTV, dream about renovations, the what-ifs, the

 Except when they really need to be done.
 Some home renovations are because you don’t like something, and some are just…necessary.
 That’s why I’m going to show you how to install engineered wood flooring over plywood subfloors.

 The carpet throughout the second story of our house definitely needed to be replaced (just look at those GROSS pictures below).
 All we had to do was teach ourselves how to install it, and we would have a brand new floor.

-With a dog and two kids (though they were just a twinkle in our eyes when we started this renovation way back in 2016), I knew I didn’t want to replace stained carpet with new carpet.
+With a dog and two kids (though they were just a twinkle in our eyes when we started this renovation), I knew I didn’t want to replace the stained carpet with new carpet.
 So after looking around a bit, I settled on a gorgeous, distressed, dark bamboo.
-It would be durable, eco friendly, and most of all, affordable.
+It would be durable, eco-friendly, and most of all, affordable.

 Time to talk tools!
 My biggest regret from installing engineered wood flooring over plywood was that we didn’t purchase a table saw sooner.
 I ripped (cut lengthwise) every. single. one. of the boards on the edge of each room with a jigsaw just to save a few bucks.

 To see why I prefer the Ryobi table saw pictured below, check out this blog!

 It was time-consuming, and it’s pretty much impossible to cut a straight line with that tool.
 Don’t be like me!
 If you’re planning on tackling this project, buy a table saw!!!
 Below are all the tools that we used.